oceanprotocol/ocean.js/docs/quickstart_simple.md

 # Quickstart: Simple Flow

-This section describes how to create a datatoken, host a dataset and consume the data using the simplest flow.
+This section describes how to create a datatoken and host a dataset using the simplest flow.

 Here are the the steps: